 Treat yourself: any repeated act will lose its appeal eventually.
 That’s also why so many of us abandon our resolutions so fast.
 To counter this, it’s important to keep treating each act that goes towards promoting your resolution.
 To have a role in habit formation your rewards need to be bigger and better than what you normally experience because unexpected rewards trigger dopamine release in the brain.
 Dopamine is the chemical that gives you pleasure and it is essential in forming habits, good or bad.
 So, the next time you go for a run give yourself a treat by taking time to pamper yourself right after.
 Maybe take a nice, leisurely bath.
 Your brain will remember the dopamine release the next time you go for a run, and now your brain is working with you, not against you!

 We at Team OSU are not one’s to talk the talk if we can’t walk the walk!
-And we swear by OSU for the benefits it is associated with.
-That’s why we have made our own new year’s resolution: to incorporate OSU in our lives and use the techniques listed above to form positive and healthy habits.
+That’s why we have made our own new year’s resolution: to incorporate OSU in our lives and use the techniques listed above to form positive habits.
 Most of us are starting with something easy, like having a glass of OSU in water every day, spending more time with friends and family or meditating for 10 minutes.
-Watch this space and join us on our well-being journey as we go into the new year full of motivation to make this year one of health and happiness.
-To join us in adding OSU to your daily routine, click here to add to your basket today and tag us on social with #osuchallenge.
+Get your bottle of our ACV OSU Original or Blueberry & Pomegranate bottle today.

 We use 200 years of Japanese craft to blend 100% natural apple juice with apple cider vinegar for a smoother taste.
 Our apple cider vinegar is always raw, unpasteurised and with the Mother.